Huai Thalaeng district: History

 Huai Thalaeng village was controlled by Tambon Ngio (ตำบลงิ้ว), Amphoe Phimai.
 It was upgraded to Tambon Huai Thalaeng in 1961 and became a minor district (king amphoe) later.
 It was upgraded to a full district in 1963.

 Geography

-Neighboring districts are (from the west clockwise): Chakkarat, Phimai, and Chum Phuang of Nakhon Ratchasima Province, and Lam Plai Mat and Nong Hong of Buriram province.
+Neighbouring districts are (from the west clockwise): Chakkarat, Phimai, and Chum Phuang of Nakhon Ratchasima Province, and Lam Plai Mat and Nong Hong of Buriram province.

 Administration

 The district is divided into 10 sub-districts (tambons).
 The township (thesaban tambon) Huai Thlaeng covers parts of tambons Huai Thalaeng and Thap Sawai.